 If my AP class is one of the classes for which two versions of the exam are administered this year, how can the College Board guarantee that one version is not easier?Through the process of equating.
 Because no two versions of a test can be developed to statistically equivalent levels of difficulty, equating is an essential process in the scoring of standardized tests for which score comparability is an important concern.For exams in which two or more versions are administered, an Equivalent Groups Equating Design is applied following a random distribution of the different exam versions to statistically equivalent groups of examinees.
 The statistical procedures used in the equating process adjust for differences in difficulty among exam versions that are built to be similar in difficulty and content.
 As a result, the scores from the different versions can be used interchangeably.
 This allows the AP Program to ensure that students’ scores are unaffected by which version of an exam the students took.I don’t have any insider information here, so take this opinion with a grain of salt.
 The key word to this change may be range.
 While there have been tools in place to make sure the versions are of equal difficulty as a whole, the reading difficulty of the individual passages may have been unequal.
 For example, one exam may have one “easy” contemporary essay, one “challenging” 19th century letter, and three “manageable” mid-difficulty speeches.
 (I’m totally making this up by the way—it’s just a hypothetical example.)
 Another version of the exam may have five mid-difficulty pieces.
 While the difficulty levels may come out in the wash, the ranges are different.
 That issue will be corrected on the 2020 exam.

 - There will be fewer questions on the multiple choice section.
-The 2019 exam will have 52-55 questions, but the number will drop to 45 questions in 2020.
+Through the 2019 exam, this section had 52-55 questions, but the number will drop to 45 questions in 2020.
 Of all the changes, I’m most excited about this one.
 I have always struggled with the idea that we want to assess their reading and analysis skills, not the way they manage their time or the speed with which they read.
 Well done, College Board.

 - The passages on the multiple choice section will be shorter.
 Kudos on this one too!
 Are we testing skills or stamina?